Antonie Iorgovan

 Antonie Iorgovan (9 August 1948 – 4 October 2007) was a Romanian jurist, professor, and politician.
+He was the lead author of the 1991 Constitution of Romania, which was subsequently revised in 2003.

-He was born in Gornea, Caraș-Severin County, Banat, Socialist Republic of Romania.
+Iorgovan was born in Gornea, Caraș-Severin County, Banat, Romanian People's Republic.
 After attending elementary school in his hometown and two years of high school in Reșița, he enrolled in 1964 in the Military School in Câmpulung, graduating in 1966.
 His military education was completed at the Nicolae Bălcescu Land Forces Academy in Sibiu, where he spent one year.
 From 1968 to 1972 he attended Law School at the University of Bucharest, followed by a doctorate in law from the same university in 1979.
 In 1970, he joined the Romanian Communist Party (PCR).
 In 1973, he joined the law faculty at the University of Bucharest, advancing in rank to full professor by 1993.